-- 1. When maintenance of stormwater control is difficul.
+- 1. When maintenance of stormwater control is difficult.
 For example, downhill harvesting, especially in steeper, confined gullies, may result in tracks and stormwater run-off converging, leading to sediment concentrating in the gully floor.
 Postharvest rehabilitation is much harder to manage if tracks are poorly located. - 2.
 Where tracks are readily erodible (unless the erosion can be managed with erosion and sediment controls).
 For example, in lightly structured soils, and gully floors that show signs of periodic wetness.
 Tracks should not be constructed in wetlands.
 Note the presence of any wetland vegetation (e.g. sedges or other vegetation that thrives in wet soils). - 3.
+Tracks in wetlands require resource consent. - 4.
 Where necessary, "no-tracking areas" should be defined in operational plans and prescriptions.

-- 1. Consider using machinery with low ground pressure. - 2.
-Limit the number of tracks.
-For ground-based harvesting, if possible, space tracks greater than 60 m apart, except where they converge to main haul tracks. - 3.
+- 1. Limit the number of tracks.
+For ground-based harvesting, if possible, space tracks greater than 60 m apart, except where they converge to main haul tracks. - 2.
 Limit tracks near to rivers.
-Consider that a lower gradient track parallel to a river may be a lower risk option than steep tracks heading cross-contour to the river. - 4.
+Consider that a lower gradient track parallel to a river may be a lower risk option than steep tracks heading cross-contour to the river. - 3.
 Recognise that wet areas may be unsuitable for a track.
-Consider using logging slash or log corduroy if tracks have to cross through wet areas. - 5.
-Set track construction standards to provide clear guidance. - Consider gently out-sloping tracks (no more than 1 - 4% otherwise logs will roll off the t ack).
-These help direct stormwater off the t ack and reduce soil erosion.
+Consider using logging slash or log corduroy if tracks have to cross through wet areas.

+- 4. Set track construction standards to provide clear guidance. - 5.
+Consider gently out-sloping tracks (no more than 1 - 4% otherwise logs will roll off the track).
+These help direct stormwater off the track and reduce soil erosion.